upnt/base-ide/README.md

 # base-ide
-This does not support now.
+This is not supported now.

 add plugins which are necessary for all languages to upnt/docvim